christoph-cullmann/www/content/posts/kde-applications-and-icons/index.md

 ## What do I mean with 'KDE Applications'

-If I speak about 'KDE Applications' here I talk about applications like Kate, Konsole, Okular and others like that.
+If I speak about 'KDE Applications' here I talk about applications like Kate, Dolphin, Okular and others like that.

 This means applications developed with Qt and KDE Frameworks that integrate well with the KDE Plasma desktop but are not restricted to it.